 Learn as much as you can about depression

-There is no set experience of depression.
+There's no set experience of depression.
 People have different symptoms, their depression is caused by different factors, and it affects them at different moments.

 It can be easy to take certain symptoms of depression to heart, especially if the person is negative towards you or seems to be distancing themselves.
-Instead of taking these things personally, remember that their negativity will mostly be a symptom of their mental health condition.
+Instead of taking these things personally, remember their negativity will mostly be a symptom of their mental health condition.

-Priory explains: Depression
+Priory explains: depression

-Priory therapist Niamh Maguire explores everything you need to know about depression, from the symptoms and causes to the most effective treatments.
+Priory Therapist, Niamh Maguire, explores everything you need to know about depression, from the symptoms and causes, to the most effective treatments.

 Work together

 You may want to suggest lifestyle changes, such as going for daily evening walks or starting a new hobby together.
 Also, talk to them about booking an appointment with their GP in order to get a better understanding of the support and treatment that’s available to them.
-You can also speak to our team at Priory Group to learn more about how we can support both of you.
-Our consultants are able to provide mental health assessments and treatment plans, which can include therapy sessions, medication and residential stays if deemed necessary.
+You can also speak to our team at Priory to learn more about how we can support both of you.
+Our consultants are able to provide mental health assessments and treatment plans, which can include therapy sessions, medication and residential stays if necessary.

 Look after yourself